VaibhavGolhar/FinancialAnalyticsDashboard/backend/README.md

   - **Content**:
     ```json
     {
-      "message": "User already exists with that email or username"
+      "message": "User already exists with that username"
     }
     ```